Envoy-VC/arkway/README.md

 Now, let's set up the database schema.
 The schema defines the structure and organization of the database.
 To do this, follow these steps:

 1. Navigate to the schema folder within the project.
-2. Open the `index.ts` file.
+2. Open the `index` file.
 This file contains the schema for the database.
 3. To deploy the schema, you can refer to the documentation at https://polybase.xyz/docs/collections.
 It will guide you on how to create and deploy a schema.
 4. After creating the schema, you will receive a collection namespace.
 This is a unique identifier for your schema.
 Store this namespace in a file named `.env.local`.